This Is It (Michael Jackson song): Chart performance

 "This Is It" gave Jackson his first song to chart on Billboards Hot Adult Contemporary Tracks in over 17 years.

 Despite being a non-downloadable album track, the song appeared on many charts due to radio play alone.
 Gary Trust of Billboard acknowledged that without "This Is It" having a digital (distribution) component its chances on making an impact on the Billboard Hot 100 would not be likely.
 During the week ending October 21, 2009, "This Is It" debuted at number 19 on Billboard's Hot Adult Contemporary Tracks.
 "This Is It" returned Jackson and his brothers to the chart for the first time since 1970, when, billed as The Jackson 5, the group marked its sole previous entry, "I'll Be There", which went on to peak on the chart at number 24.
 Its charting ended a 13-year, seven-month absence Jackson had from the chart; his prior entry was "You Are Not Alone", which wrapped a 26-week run on the list dated March 16, 1996.
 This song is also Jackson's 26th charted Adult Contemporary title, making him the seventh male artist to score a top 20 Adult Contemporary single in each decade since the 1970s.
 Eventually, the track peaked at number 18 on the Adult Contemporary chart.
 Also in "This Is Its first week of release, the song debuted on Billboards Hot R&B/Hip-Hop Songs Chart at number 43.
 "This Is It" went on to peak at number 18 on the R&B/Hip-Hop Song-genre chart.
 "This Is It" also charted on the Adult R&B Songs chart, peaking at number 9.

 "This Is Its most successful charting country was Japan, where the song placed within the top ten, peaking at number five on Japan's Hot 100 chart.
-Also, it peaked at number 30 on the Slovakian airplay chart, at number 22 on the Dutch singles chart, and at number 27 on the Czech airplay chart.
+Also, it peaked at number 30 on the Slovak airplay chart, at number 22 on the Dutch singles chart, and at number 27 on the Czech airplay chart.
 The song peaked on the Canadian Hot 100 chart at number 56 but was quite successful in Spain: The track peaked at number 18 on the Spanish singles chart.
 According to Billboard, within the first 24 hours of release the song had over 800 radio plays in Europe.
 Another commercially successful territory for "This Is It" was China.
 It debuted at number one in Hit FM, China Radio International's western music radio's airplay charts, "Top 20 Countdown" on October 24, 2009.
 It held the top position for four consecutive weeks until Beyoncé Knowles's "Broken-Hearted Girl" superseded it on November 21.
 However, the track bounced back to the top position of the chart on November 28.